spectrocloud/pack-central/packs/karpenter-1.0.5/README.md

 * Minimum Kubernetes Version is 1.25
 * Pack support is for EKS only today.
 * IRSA Roles must be created and used.
 Review the following section for additional guidance.
+* AWS Account Number - This is a required value in the pack for annotations of the service account

+### Pack Values

+Provide your AWS Account Number in the `awsAccountNumber` value of the pack.

 ### AWS IAM Roles for Service Accounts (IRSA)